Introduction

 Organic farming

-The “Farm to Fork Strategy” promotes farming as a sustainable alternative and targets a 25% conversion of agricultural land to organic processes by 2030.
+The “Farm to Fork Strategy” promotes organic farming as a sustainable alternative and targets a 25% conversion of agricultural land to organic processes by 2030.

 -> Organic farming rose by 70% in all EU states (except Poland) from 2012 to 2021, accounting for 9.1% of Europe’s total farmland.